trimstray/nginx-admins-handbook/README.md

   > If you want to logging of `ngx_http_rewrite_module` (at the `notice` level) you should enable `rewrite_log on;` in `http`, `server` or a `location` contexts.

+  > Words of caution:
-  > Remember: never leave debug logging to a file on in production and absolutely use log rotation policy.
+  >   - never leave debug logging to a file on in production
+  >   - don't forget to revert debug-level for `error_log` on a *very* high traffic sites
+  >   - absolutely use log rotation policy

 ###### Example